 This one here is a hard-to-find rarity outside of Japan, Tômei ningen arawaru (透明人間現わる or The Invisible Man Appears), made in 1949.
 Some while ago I managed to track down an online copy with English subtitles, but it seems to have since been removed for copyright reasons.
 And while I have seen the film itself, the information I’ve been able to dig up about it is scarce, and that which I’ve found I’ve had to Google translate from Japanese, resulting in almost intelligible English.
 Please let me know in the comments below if I’ve misunderstood something or if you have any additional information on the film!

-Gojira (1954) often gets credit for being the first Japanese science fiction film, but this is incorrect.
+Gojira (1954, review) often gets credit for being the first Japanese science fiction film, but this is incorrect.
 Whether or not Tômei ningen arawaru should get that honour is a matter of some debate, but it is at least the oldest preserved science fiction film.
 Two Japanese King Kong films were (presumably) produced in the thirties, but they are now thought to be lost films, and they are – like the original King Kong (1933, review) considered more as fantasy than as science fiction.
 While Toho is the studio that is most often connected with Japanese the science fiction and tokusatsu (special effects) films of the golden age, they did have some stiff competition from Daiei, and it was Daiei who produced this first sci-fi film for Japan.

 Tômei ningen arawaru is Japan’s own take on H.G.
 Wells’ novel The Invisible Man (1897).
 While enough cues are present in the story to link it to the classic novel, the framework is very different, and Wells got no credit as an inspiration, probably because the studio didn’t want to pay for the rights to the book (or couldn’t acquire them).
 And to be fair, the inspiration comes more from James Whale’s 1932 film (review) than from the literary source.